Computer Documentation

 - How to use the “Current Index to Statistics Database” (PDF – 214KB)

-Brief Notes:- To run CIS from a department unix machine type “ciscd”.
+Brief Notes:- To run CIS from a School unix machine type “ciscd”.

 - CIS will create temporary files in your working directory, which you are given the option to delete on exit.